magento/merchdocs/src/system/data-export.md

 1. Scroll down and click **Continue** in the lower-right corner of the page.

-1. Upon completion of the task, look for the file in the download location for your web browser.
+1. Upon completion of the task, the file is processed through a message queue (make sure your cron job is running).
+Once the file is exported it is saved in the var/export/ folder.

     You can save or open the exported CSV file as a spreadsheet, then edit the data and import it back into your store.